umd-dslam/BullFrog/README.md

 ### Quick Start

-Using the [[BullFrog Wiki]](https://github.com/DSLAM-UMD/BullFrog/wiki) as a guide, we will walk you through the setup of BullFrog.
+Using [[BullFrog Docs]](https://github.com/DSLAM-UMD/BullFrog/wiki) as a guide, we will walk you through the setup of BullFrog.
 To make it smoother, we record terminal sessions and share them on the web.

 ### Benchmark